 "Buying a house covers a lot of ground - including legal, financial and emotional considerations.
 To not educate yourself and learn from the mistakes of others only sets you up to be at best disappointed and at worst finding yourself living in the wrong house.
 We have listed some of the most prevalent - and potentially dangerous and expensive - mistakes made by first time

-Well, I hope those 3 resource links may at least be of some help for the home-buying newbies out there.
-Personally, I don't really need a top-10 list of house-buying blunders and whatnot, just a little common sense, but either way, we can all learn through mistakes - whether it is your own or other people's goofs, screw-ups, or however you want to say it.
+Well, I hope those three resource links [when they were actually active] may at least be of some help for the home-buying newbies out there.
+Personally, I don't really need a top 10 list of house-buying blunders and whatnot, just a little common sense, but either way, we can all learn through mistakes - whether it is your own or other people's goofs, screw-ups, or however you want to say it.

 My simple advice is: